beezly/Vela/README.md

-## Visualight

-The Sonoff-Tasmota based firmware for ESP8266 devices to control audio/video visualizations via an external Python application with Home Assistant integration.

-## A Sonoff LED Visualizer
+## Visualight - A Sonoff LED Visualizer

 A general ESP8266/Sonoff controller for WS2812/SK6812 LED Strips that has a range of FX but can also be driven externally with both Audio Visualizer and Backlighting features (simple Ambilight/Hyperion functionality).
 It has a PC based GUI as well as an MQTT interface for the visualizer, and a set of controls for Home Assistant as well.
 Multiple LED Strip clients can be driven by the single visualizer.
 The visualizer renders for a defined set of virtual pixels which are remapped into the actual number of LED pixels per-strip.

+The Sonoff-Tasmota based firmware for ESP8266 devices to control audio/video visualizations via an external Python application and Home Assistant integration.

 I just made this for my own entertainment, with a lot of experimentation and learning along the way.
 If it's useful to you, great!